ipld/ipld/data-structures/filecoin/chain.md

 } representation tuple

 type MarketV0DealProposal struct {
-  PieceCID &Any # CommP: A CID with fil-commitment-unsealed + sha2_256-trunc254-padded PieceSize PaddedPieceSize
+  # CommP: A CID with fil-commitment-unsealed + sha2_256-trunc254-padded
+  PieceCID &Any
+  PieceSize PaddedPieceSize
   VerifiedDeal Bool
   Client Address
   Provider Address
+  # An arbitrary client chosen label to apply to the deal
   Label String
+  # Nominal start epoch.
+Deal payment is linear between StartEpoch and EndEpoch,
+  # with total amount StoragePricePerEpoch * (EndEpoch - StartEpoch).
+  # Storage deal must appear in a sealed (proven) sector no later than StartEpoch,
+  # otherwise it is invalid.
   StartEpoch ChainEpoch
   EndEpoch ChainEpoch
   StoragePricePerEpoch TokenAmount